mxriverlynn/ninject.rhinomocks/README.markdown

-This extension provides integration between Ninject and Moq, creating a "lightweight" auto-mocking container.
+This extension provides integration between Ninject and RhinoMocks, creating a "lightweight" auto-mocking container.
 In your tests, you should use the MockingKernel instead of the StandardKernel.
 It adds the following features to Ninject:

 1. The following syntax will bind a service to the mocked object of a Mock<T>: